 Providing liquidity on your own can be a highly stressful and resource-intensive undertaking.
 Thankfully, platforms like Origin Dollar (OUSD) allow users to earn yield from mechanics like liquidity provision automatically.

-OUSD is a novel stablecoin fully backed by reserves of USDT, USDC, and DAI.
-Users can mint OUSD by depositing any of the platform’s supported stablecoins, or swap for OUSD on Uniswap and Curve.
+OUSD is a novel stablecoin fully backed by reserves of Circle's USDC.
+Users can mint OUSD by depositing USDC on the Origin Dapp, or by swapping for OUSD on the best stablecoin liquidity pools like Uniswap and Curve.
 As an ERC-20 token, you can use OUSD just like any other stablecoin.
-At the same time, deposited funds are put to work via a number of innovative yield generating strategies.
-This means that no capital has to be locked up to earn yield, freeing up investors to do other things with their capital in the meantime.
+At the same time, deposited funds are put to work via Morpho and Curve to earn yield.
+This means that no capital has to be locked up to earn interest, freeing up investors to do other things with their capital in the meantime.

 OUSD’s reserves are deployed to robust liquidity pools to earn yield for users.
-The protocol also deploys funds to DeFi lending platforms like Aave and Morpho to further boost yield.
+The protocol also deploys Morpho to earn risk-adjusted lending yields from the most lucrative and secure Morpho markets.
 These returns are automatically distributed to users’ wallets, empowering users to enjoy high APYs while taking on minimal risk.

 Harnessing stablecoin liquidity pools to earn passive returns can be highly lucrative when done effectively.
 However, liquidity provision mechanics can still be technical and fraught with risk for many users.

 Choosing a more seamless alternative like OUSD allows you to benefit from such mechanics without carrying the same risks or requiring extensive resources.
-As of August 2024, OUSD currently offers 8.73% 30-day trailing APYs, delivering some of the highest risk-adjusted stablecoin yields in the crypto and DeFi space.
+As of December 2025, OUSD currently offers over 3.5% 30-day trailing APYs, delivering some of the highest risk-adjusted stablecoin yields in the crypto and DeFi space.

 Click here to discover how you can stack USD faster with OUSD.